Cybersecurity-LINKS/did-compositejwk/spec.md

 1. Remove the prefix `did:compositejwk:`
 2. Decode the remaining string using [base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5)
 3. Parse the decoded string as UTF-8 JSON
-4. Validate the compositeJwk properties
+4. Validate the `compositeJwk` properties
-5. Generate a DID Document using the contained composite public key material as defined above in
+5. Generate a DID Document using the retrieved composite public key material

 ### Update